Sz-Daniel/Tarkony/README.md

 ```
 ## Key Modules

-### `query.ts`
+### `dataShow.tsx`

-Contains the fragments for every GraphQL call used on the site, paired with adapters to process fetch results directly.
-*Note:* Earlier, queries were dynamically generated, but adding new fragments required manual container updates — a limitation worth reconsidering.
+Still used as a dev tool playground; later it will be merged into App.tsx.
+This file currently executes the initial API calls using the useQuery hook and manages category display logic.

 ### `graphQLClient.ts`

-This module handles request logic using Axios, executing pre-rendered queries dynamically with an easy async interface: `fetchGraphQL('FragmentName')`.
+This module handles request logic using Axios, dynamically fetching pre-defined queries through a custom hook (useQuery).
+In progress: creating a standalone (non-hook) async function using fetchQuery.

+### `CategoryMenu.tsx`

+This component handles category selection, allowing the user to browse items by category.
+Currently: only downward mapping is implemented.
+Planned: a full bidirectional (up-down) browsing structure that maintains visibility of parent categories, improving usability.

+### `ItemList.tsx`

+This displays items from the selected category.
+Data is retrieved from QueryData, fetched by dataShow.
+The query format is intentionally concise to avoid overloading the system, as there are 4000+ items, each with extensive associated data.
+The list includes several MUI components, most notably:

+Paginator

+Accordion: many details per item are displayed in collapsible panels, keeping the UI clean

+ItemDetails (see below)

+Accordion mostly displays simple text, so I had to override its parent component to improve layout.
+Yes, the console currently looks bad due to the category structure, which is why I plan to refactor that component.
+For now, it’s functional.

+### `ItemLDetail.tsx`

+Part of ItemList.
+This simple component receives an item ID and fetches its remaining data.
+Currently, it renders a basic table to verify data integrity — a first iteration.
+Planned: introduce a box-based layout consistent with ItemList and a feature-rich MUIHover.

+### `MUIHover.tsx`

+I don't want to overload the detail view with too much information (as of 06.01).
+I'd like to keep it simple yet effective.
+The idea is to display short tags per data group — for example, the number of barter-related items.
+On hover, it will show the icons of those related items.
+For instance, the "Bottle of Water" item on the first page.
+This logic will be generalized across other detailed data groups.
+The goal is to simplify rendering while improving clarity.

+### `queryType.ts`

+Contains all query and fragments for every GraphQL call used on the site, paired with adapters to process fetch results directly.

+### `responseType.ts`

+Stores target type structures after Adapter processing.

-### `dataShow.tsx`
+### `type.ts`

-A simple component page used for testing the fetching functionality.
+Testing and miscellaneous types; will be sorted later.

 ---

-## Junior Journal - 2025.05.26
+## Junior Journal - 2025.06.01

-### Roadmap:
+### Next:
+ - Category select - next: levels show

-- Item details: Barter, Task, craft needs show
+ - Item details: Boxes and Hovering
-- Searchbar - works same as category
  - Daily price update
  - Routing - "All detail" single item page
+ - Searchbar - Autocomplete?

 ---